Impact Stories

 An online platform launched by Global Compact Network Kenya in 2024 has bolstered these efforts by allowing signatories to publicly upload annual anti-corruption reports and promote transparency and accountability.
 It also serves as a resource hub, providing various anti-corruption tools and learning materials.

-The war has not only raised the risks of corruption.
-It has made the need for an effective, corruption-free business environment that can attract investment, access foreign funding and foster innovation for national defense an absolute priority.
 To this end, UN Global Compact Ukraine has stepped up, publishing “Business Integrity Lessons from a War Zone,” a guide for companies seeking to eradicate corruption, and launched a video course "Anti-Corruption" as part of its Anti-Corruption Collective Action Programme.